Exploring Mental Health Defenses As A Strategy

 - Post-traumatic stress disorder

 Unless these illnesses cause the person to not know the difference between right and wrong, they will not rise to the level of an insanity defense.
 Nonetheless, demonstrating that someone was suffering from such a condition at the time of a crime may help a skilled defense attorney argue for leniency.
-The criminal law specialists at Ball & Hase, know when to consult with mental health professionals and to obtain mental health histories and records to mount the best mental health based defense.
+Criminal law specialist Wes Ball knows when to consult with mental health professionals and to obtain mental health histories and records to mount the best mental health-based defense.
 A prosecutor may be persuaded to allow someone with a mental illness take part in an appropriate diversion program rather than go to jail or a long difficult probation.

 Was Mental Illness A Factor In The Circumstances Leading To Your Arrest On Suspicion Of A Criminal Offense?
-Contact A Tarrant County, Texas, Defense Attorney
+Contact Wes Ball, A Tarrant County, Texas, Defense Attorney

-At Ball & Hase in Arlington, our lawyers have often turned to expert witnesses such as psychiatrists, psychologists and neuropsychologists to help us prepare compelling defense cases on behalf of clients accused of crimes such as assault, theft or homicide.
-We are prepared to explore this possibility in your case if warranted.
-Call 817-412-7449 or send an email inquiry to schedule a consultation.
+Criminal Defense Lawyer, Wes Ball has often turned to expert witnesses such as psychiatrists, psychologists and neuropsychologists to help us prepare compelling defense cases on behalf of clients accused of crimes such as assault, theft or homicide.
+He is prepared to explore this possibility in your case if warranted.
+Call Wes Ball at 817-860-5000.
+You may also send an email inquiry to schedule a consultation.